-Central costs were 32 per cent lower than the prior period reflecting the benefit of the debt reduction programme completed in January 2022, with a fall in interest payable on core structural borrowings of \$61 million compared with the prior period.
+Central costs comprising investment return and other income, interest payable on core structural borrowings and corporate expenditure were 32 per cent (33 per cent on an AER basis) lower than the prior period reflecting the benefit of the debt reduction programme completed in January 2022, with a fall in interest payable on core structural borrowings of \$61 million compared with the prior period.
 We remain on track to deliver the benefit of our activities to right-size head office costs with annual head office costs targeted to reduce by around \$70 million from 2023.
 The Group received gross dividend income from its residual interest in Jackson Financial Inc. of \$16 million in the first half of 2022 (2021: nil) and also benefitted from unrealised gains upon retranslation of its sterling debt, as the dollar strengthened.